synw/django-mqueue/docs/usage/registered_models.rst

            mqueue_tracker.register(TheModel)

-By default this will set the model to monitoring level 1 (records create and delete).
-Set it to 2 if you want to record also every save on the
+By default this will records create and delete events.
+To change it set a parameter:
-model:

 ::

-   mqueue_tracker.register(TheModel, 2)
+   mqueue_tracker.register(TheModel, ["c", "u", "d"])